 6. NEW YORK USA, ORIGINAL STEREO (1962-66)

 7. DIVISION OF LIBERTY (1966-70)

-The sale of Blue Note to the giant Liberty Records in 1966 marked the end of an era.
-The vital task of record pressing moved overnight from Plastylite NJ, who had pressed all Blue Notes to date, initially to Liberty’s newly acquired pressing plant All Disc Records, Roselle NJ, and later to other plants including Research Craft on the West Coast, and elsewhere.
+The sale of Blue Note to the giant Liberty Records in mid-1966 marked the end of an era.
+The vital task of record pressing moved overnight from Plastylite NJ, who had pressed all Blue Notes to date, initially to Liberty’s newly acquired pressing plant All Disc Records, Roselle NJ, and later to other plants including Research Craft, LA on the West Coast, and elsewhere.
 Towards the end of the 60’s, when vinyl pressing capacity was overwhelmed by the demands of hit sales, Liberty was using a range of plants.

 9c United Artists Blue label Reissue Series